-Arthur joined New York Life Investments in 2006 and oversees the investment activity related of all non-investment grade assets for NYL Investors including floating rate loans and high-yield bonds.
-He is also a portfolio manager on all floating rate loan mandates including retail mutual funds, institutional accounts and CLOs.
+Arthur is a Managing Director and Head of Public Credit Portfolio Management and Trading at Fixed Income Investors.
+He is responsible for investment grade and high yield portfolio positioning and execution.
+He is also Portfolio Manager on all floating rate loan mandates including retail mutual funds, institutional accounts and CLOs.
 He has served as a portfolio manager of the MainStay Floating Rate Fund and MainStay VP Floating Rate Portfolio since 2012.

 Performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 Due to market volatility, current performance may be less or higher than the figures shown.
 Investment return and principal value will fluctuate so that upon redemption, shares may be worth more or less than their original cost.
 Performance figures for all Funds reflect contractual waivers and/or expense limitations, without which total returns may have been lower.
 These limitations may be modified or terminated only with Board approval.